ARESxCyber/pwnkernel/helper_scripts/README.md

 Run `extract_initramfs.sh`, which gives you an `fs` folder.

-You can now add stuff to this `fs` folder, and they will be loaded when the kernel boots.
+You can now add stuff to this `fs` folder and they'll be loaded when the kernel boots.

-Usually you'll want to edit the `init` script so that:
+For local testing, you'll want to edit the `fs/init` script so that:
 - You start with a root shell
-- `$HOME` is mounted
+- `$HOME` is mounted in `/home/ctf`, which allows you to access external files from within the emulator

 An example `/fs/init` is provided that does those two things.